 Tornio has been a central trading and meeting place of the North Calotte since the 17th century.
 It received its town charter in 1621.

-The archipelago's fantastic sand beaches, unspoiled nature, and unique wildlife can be experienced by everyone all year round.
+The archipelago's fantastic sandy beaches, unspoiled nature, and unique wildlife can be experienced by everyone all year round.
 The Tornionjoki-river is the longest free-flowing river in Northern Europe.
 The river creates a feeling of solidarity and community.
-The famous Kukkolankoski rapids (16 km north of the city centre are an unforgettable experience for the visitors.
+The famous Kukkolankoski rapids (16 km north of the town center are an unforgettable experience for the visitors.
 (Source: Tornio)

 The city forms a cross-border twin city together with Haparanda on the Swedish side.
 Tornio and Haparanda are currently set to merge under the names TornioHaparanda and HaparandaTornio.
 A new city center is under construction on the international border and several municipal services are shared.
 The towns also share a joint golf course, situated astride the border.
-The IKEA store in Haparanda has signposting in Finnish as well as in Swedish, and all prices are signposted in two currencies.
+The IKEA store in Haparanda has to signpost in Finnish as well as in Swedish, and all prices are signposted in two currencies.
 (Source: Wikipedia)